 Consent video

-We are inviting people who have been admitted to hospital with COVID-19, influenza, or other pneumonia to participate in our research study.
-We have generated a video which provides information on the study, the treatments we are using, and risks and benefits of taking part.
-Once you have watched the video and are happy to continue please review and sign this consent form.
+We are inviting people who have been admitted to hospital with a respiratory tract infection (an infection that affects the nose, throat, airways or lungs) such as pneumonia to participate in our research study.
+This can be caused by bacteria or viruses like flu (influenza) and COVID-19.
+We have generated a video which provides information about the study, the treatments we are using, and risks and benefits of taking part.
+Once you have watched the video and are happy to continue, please review and sign this consent form.
 You will also be provided with a full information sheet and privacy notice.
-This information is also available on our website https://www.icnarc.org/Our-Research/Studies/Remap-Cap/About
+This information is also available on our website: https://remapcap.co.uk/patients

-Consent Form for Participants Unable to Give Consent Themselves
+You can watch the video by scanning the QR code below with your phone’s camera (or the doctor/nurse will open it on another device for you):

+CONSENT FORM FOR PATIENTS UNABLE TO GIVE CONSENT THEMSELVES

 Personal Legal Representative (if in England/Wales/Northern Ireland)

 Nearest Relative/Guardian/Welfare Attorney (if in Scotland)